Featured Testimonial About Creighton University

 Cindy (Ludwig) Pawlow, BSN’90, and Jeff Pawlow, BSBA’91

-Jeff and Cindy knew each well, through their Greek life duties and mutual friends gatherings.
-Cindy previously lived directly below Jeff in Swanson Hall and she had a roommate who got annoyed by his synthesizer jam sessions.
-Jeff even owed Cindy a dinner — at a bowling outing once, he promised her a meal if she followed up her two consecutive strikes with a third (she did!).
+Jeff and Cindy had always been in each other's orbit, through Greek life events and mutual friends' gatherings.
+Cindy lived directly below Jeff in Swanson Hall, where her roommate grew increasingly irritated by his synthesizer jam sessions.
+Jeff even owed Cindy a dinner — the deal was struck at a bowling outing once, when he bet her a meal if she followed up her two consecutive strikes with a third (she nailed it!).

-But one day on the Mall, everything changed for Joe.
+But everything changed one day on the Mall.